Windows OS Hub

 DiskPart succeeded in adding a mirror to the volume

-• Windows Server 2016
+- Windows Server

-• Windows Server 2016 – secondary plex
+- Windows Server– secondary plex

-Then you have to prepare the EFI partition on the second disk in the mirror in order your computer can use this partition to boot Windows.
 Assign the drive letter S: to the EFI partition on Disk 1 and format it in FAT32:

-Select disk 1
+select disk 1

-Select part 2
+select part 2

 assign letter=S